 - Our university will continue to be attentive to guidance and recommendations from the U.S. Centers for Disease Control and Prevention (CDC), state of California, and San Diego County Health and Human Services Agency to continue quickly responding to pandemic conditions and changes.

 Faculty and Staff Return to Campus

-Faculty and staff whose work can only be performed onsite and are unable to do so in the spring due to medical conditions that make them more vulnerable to COVID-19, will receive reasonable accommodations in the form of telework assignments, where available, or will be provided with leave options consistent with California State University policies and applicable collective bargaining agreements.
+Faculty and staff whose work can only be performed onsite and are unable to do so in the fall due to medical conditions that make them more vulnerable to COVID-19 will receive reasonable accommodations in the form of telework assignments, where available, or will be provided with leave options consistent with California State University policies and applicable collective bargaining agreements.